sapieneptus/card_dealer/README.md

   - Evaluate player hands
   - Determine a winner
   - Handle the individual steps within a round (e.g., the flop, turn, and river for Texas Hold'em)
+  - Handle the existence of Jokers or Wildcards

 As I understand it, in casinos there is a very slanted distribution of cards in a playing deck to bend odds against the players.
 However, for this application the deck will be a standard uniform 52 card deck.
 The deck is shuffled after each round (I'm not sure if that's standard practice but seems reasonable).

+All cards are visible on the screen (i.e., face-down cards are not hidden).
+This allows you to verify that cards are evenly distributed and not duplicated.
+Cards which are supposed to be face down are therefore instead turned at a slant.

+### Configuration
+In the `Constants.m` class, you can change some variables such as number of players, number of sets of cards (decks) to use (e.g., 6-deck decks) and the face up / face down / community pool configuration for the specific card games.

 ### Threading
 This app requires no web calls and has a small enough data footprint that disk storage isn't necessary.